9 Effects of Low Testosterone & Proven Ways to Manage Them - Balance My Hormones TRT in the UK

 Secondary hypogonadism

 Secondary hypogonadism is a condition where the testes are capable of producing testosterone but fail to do so due to problems in the brain’s signalling process.
-This occurs when the hypothalamus or pituitary gland, which regulate hormone production, do not function properly.
-As a result, the testes don’t receive the necessary signals to produce adequate testosterone.

-Secondary hypogonadism may occur due to the following conditions.
+Secondary hypogonadism may occur due to the following conditions:

 • Kallmann syndrome